 Coping and support

-Each man comes to terms with his testicular cancer and deals with the ensuing emotions in his own way.
+Each person comes to terms with a testicular cancer diagnosis in an individual way.
 You may feel scared and unsure of your future after your diagnosis.
-While feelings of anxiety may never go away, you can create a plan to help manage your emotions.
+While feelings of anxiety may never go away, you can make a plan to help manage your emotions.
 Try to:

 - Learn enough about testicular cancer to feel comfortable making decisions about your care.
-Write down questions and ask them at your next doctor's appointment.
-Ask your doctor or other members of your health care team to recommend reputable sources of further information.
+Write down questions and ask them at your next appointment.
+Ask your health care team for sources that can help you learn more about testicular cancer.
 Good places to start include the National Cancer Institute and the American Cancer Society.

 - Take care of yourself.
 Make healthy choices in your everyday life to prepare for cancer treatment.
 Eat a healthy diet with a variety of fruits and vegetables.
 Get plenty of rest so that you wake each morning feeling refreshed.
-Eliminate unnecessary stress so that you can concentrate on getting well.
+Find ways to reduce stress so that you can concentrate on getting well.
 Try to exercise most days of the week.
 If you smoke, stop.
-Talk to your doctor about medications and other strategies to help you stop smoking.
+Talk to your doctor about medicines and other ways to help you stop smoking.

 - Connect with other cancer survivors.
 Find other testicular cancer survivors in your community or online.
 Contact the American Cancer Society for support groups in your area.

 - Stay connected with loved ones.
 Your family and friends are just as concerned for your health as you are.
-They want to help, so don't turn down their offers to assist with transportation to appointments or with errands.
+They want to help, so don't turn down their offers to assist.
 Close friends and family will listen when you need someone to talk to or provide a distraction when you're feeling down.

 Preparing for your appointment